Kullar Dam

-Kullar Dam (Malayalam: കുള്ളാർ അണക്കെട്ട്) is a small flanking dam which impounds Kullar river in Seethathode village, Pathanamthitta District in Kerala, India.
-The Dam was built as a part of Sabarigiri Hydroelectric Project.
-The release from the dam flows to Pamba River and from there it flows through Ranni, Konni, Kozhencherry, Thiruvalla, Chengannur, Kuttanadu, Mavelikara and Karthikappally taluks.
+Kullar Dam is a small, flanking dam which impounds Kullar river in Seethathodu village of Pathanamthitta district in Kerala, India.
+The dam was built as a part of Sabarigiri Hydroelectric Project.
+The release from the dam flows to Pamba river and from there, it flows through Ranni, Konni, Kozhencherry, Thiruvalla, Chengannur, Kuttanadu, Mavelikara and Karthikappally taluks.

 It is a Concrete Gravity dam with 24 m height and 94 m length.
 Construction of the dam was completed in 1990.